SSS Monthly Contribution in 2024: Table, Calculation, Benefits & Payment Guide

 The disability benefit is a cash benefit given as a pension monthly, called Disability Pension, or as a lump sum amount to a member who has become completely or partially disabled permanently.

-Qualification for Disability Benefits:
+Qualification for disability benefits:

 • At least 36 months’ worth of contributions